The art of editing comes down to frames of difference.

 I want to take the shot of the speller in pink [:01] right as she turns her head.
 The turn of her head helps acknowledge the announcer to her left (our right).

-I am also trying to back-time the shot of her so she speaks the word right after the announcer is done.
+I am also trying to back-time the shot of her so she speaks the word right after the announcer finishes speaking.
 In case you didn’t realize I merged two different versions of the announcer to make this work.
 The photographer didn’t pan quickly from the announcer to the speller.
-The edits I made it seems like there was two cameras shooting the spelling bee.
-If you can create the illusion of a two-camera shoot then you are well on your way to becoming a solid video editor.
+The edits made it seems like there was two cameras shooting the spelling bee.
+Create the illusion of a two-camera shoot in your edits.

 Let’s continue with the story and some more subtle editing tips.